GetSafariTours

 Is Tap Water Safe in Tanzania?

-No. Do not drink tap water, do not brush your teeth with it, and avoid ice in hole-in-the-wall establishments.
+No. Do not drink tap water, do not brush your teeth with it, and avoid ice in small or budget restaurants where the source is uncertain.

-• The Solution: Bottled water is cheap and available everywhere.
-Reputable safari operators (like our partners) provide unlimited filtered or bottled water in the jeeps.
+Bottled water is cheap and available everywhere.
+Reputable safari operators provide unlimited filtered or bottled water in the jeeps, and good lodges have purified water dispensers in rooms.

 Food Hygiene

-"Mishkaki" (street kebabs) smell delicious, but if your stomach isn't used to it, stick to cooked foods.
+"Mishkaki" (street kebabs) smell delicious, but if your stomach isn't used to street food, stick to cooked dishes from busy stalls.
 Avoid raw salads or unpeeled fruit on the street.
-In hotels and lodges, the food standards are generally international and safe.
+In hotels and safari lodges, food standards are generally international and safe.

-Top 7 Safety Tips to Avoid Scams & Theft
+Top 7 Safety Tips to Avoid Scams and Theft

-1. The "Fake Guide" Scam: In Arusha or Stone Town, men may claim to be your assigned guide.
-Always ask for their ID and confirm with your office/hotel before going with them.
+1. The "fake guide" scam: In Arusha or Stone Town, men may claim to be your assigned guide.
+Always ask for ID and confirm with your office or hotel before going with them.

-3. ATM Smarts: Only use ATMs located inside banks or guarded areas, and try to use them during daylight hours.
+3. ATM smarts: Use ATMs inside banks or guarded areas, in daylight hours where you can.

-5. Digital Safety: Keep a photo of your passport on your phone and email it to yourself.
+5. Digital safety: Keep a photo of your passport on your phone and email it to yourself.
+Note the consulate phone number.

-6. Lock Your Doors: When driving through cities (especially Arusha or Dar), keep your car windows rolled up and doors locked to prevent "snatch and grab" theft at traffic lights.
+6. Lock your doors: When driving through Dar or Arusha, keep car windows up and doors locked at traffic lights to deter "snatch-and-grab" theft.

 FAQ: Your Burning Questions Answered